rbsquires/rbsquires.github.io/capstone.md

 **Once the app has been loaded onto your device, it will be useable as long as developer mode is on*

-The user needs to  ensure that their OBD-II BLE device is fully connected to the ODD-II port under the dash.
+The user needs to  ensure that their OBD-II BLE device is fully connected to the OBD-II port under the dash.
 The user can then turn their vehicle's key to the on position or start the vehicle.
 Then start the app by tapping the OBD-II Buddy app icon (see Fig 1).

 ![iPad-App-Icon](images/OBD-II Buddy Pictures/iPad/iPad App Icon.png)
 *Fig 1.
 Device Home Screen*